 3. Changes in scores on the questionnaires and performance in tasks regarding eating disorder and general psychopathology, food, hunger and craving, impulsivity, delayed gratification and inhibitory control, measured at baseline, post-assessment and the 4-week follow-up

 Overall trial start date

 Overall trial end date

 1. Male and female community-dwelling adults between 18 and 70 years of age, who are overweight or obese according to WHO criteria (BMI ≥25 kg/m2)

-2. Diagnosis of full-syndrome or sub-threshold DSM-5 Binge Eating Disorder (BED)
+2. Full-syndrome or sub-threshold DSM-5 Binge Eating Disorder (BED) clinical criteria met

 Target number of participants

 1. Individuals with a significant/unstable medical or psychiatric disorders needing acute treatment in its own right (e.g., substance dependence), major psychiatric disorders (e.g., psychosis or acute suicidality)

 2. Individuals taking antidepressant medication who have not been on a stable dose for at least 2 weeks

 3. Individuals with a history of epileptic seizures, stroke, or brain injury, who have any implanted metal devices in the head, frequent or severe headaches or dizziness, or are pregnant or sexually active without using contraception (all contraindications to tDCS use are outlined in Brunoni et al. 2012)